aristoteleo/dynast-release/docs/pipeline_usage.rst

     required arguments:
       -g GTF                Path to GTF file used to generate the STAR index

 The resulting BAM will contain a collection of consensus alignments and a subset of original alignments (for those alignments for which a consensus could not be determined).
+For the latter, they will contain the following modified BAM tags.

+* :code:`GX`, :code:`GN` each containing the assigned gene ID and name.
+Note that these tags are used regardless of what was provided to :code:`--gene-tag`.
+Since these are reads for which a consensus could not be determined, these tags will be identical to what was contained in the tag provided with :code:`--gene-tag`.

-The latter are identical to those in the original BAM, while the names of the former will be seemingly random sequences of letters and numbers (in reality, these are SHA256 checksums of the grouped read names).
-They will also contain the following modified BAM tags
+For the consensus reads, their names will be seemingly random sequences of letters and numbers (in reality, these are SHA256 checksums of the grouped read names).
+They will also contain the following modified BAM tags.

 * :code:`AS` is now the *sum* of the alignment scores of the reads
 * :code:`HI`, the alignment index, is always 1